-- F. Assessment bonds shall be issued in place of general obligation bonds, where possible, to assure the greatest degree of public equity and flexibility for City finances. - G. The City of Lynnwood debt shall not exceed an aggregated total of 7.5% of the assessed 3 valuation of the taxable property within the City.
-Compliance with state law and this policy shall be documented each year in the city's ACFR.
-5 - 6 H. The following individual percentages (as defined in state law) shall not be exceeded in any specific debt category: 7 - i.
-General Debt: 2.5% of assessed valuation 8 - 9 ii.
+- A. The City may issue interfund loans consistent with Chapter 3.90 LMC. - B. All professional service providers (underwriters, financial advisors, bond insurers, etc.) selected in connection with the City's debt issues shall be selected in accordance with the City's procurement policies. - C. The term of long-term debt issued shall not exceed the life of the projects financed.
+Ongoing operational expenses shall not be financed with long-term debt. - D. The City shall maintain an open line of communication with the rating agencies (Moody's and Standard and Poor's), informing them of major financial events in the City as they occur.
+The Annual Comprehensive Financial Report (ACFR) and any required annual operating information shall be uploaded through the Electronic Municipal Market Access (EMMA) portal for the Municipal Securities Rulemaking Board (MSRB) in accordance with continuing disclosure requirements. - i.
+The City shall strive to maintain or exceed favorable credit ratings as follows: - a.
+General Obligation: A1 with Moody's Investor's Service and A+ with Standard and Poor's. - b.
+Revenue Bonds: A with Moody's Investor's Service and AA with Standard and Poor's. - E. As part of the debt policy, the City shall use debt ratios based on debt per assessed value, debt per capita, and debt per capita as a percentage of per capita income as guides.
+These ratios may assist in guiding amounts that the City may authorize in debt issuance. - F. Assessment bonds shall be issued in place of general obligation bonds, where possible, to assure the greatest degree of public equity and flexibility for City finances. - G. The City of Lynnwood debt shall not exceed an aggregated total of 7.5% of the assessed valuation of the taxable property within the City.
+Compliance with state law and this policy shall be documented each year in the city's Annual Comprehensive Financial Report ACFR. - H. The following individual percentages (as defined in state law) shall not be exceeded in any specific debt category: - i.
+General Debt: 2.5% of assessed valuation - ii.
 Utility Debt: 2.5% of assessed valuation - iii.
-Open Space and Park facilities: 2.5% of assessed valuation 10 - I. No debt shall be issued for which the City is not confident that a sufficient, specifically 11 identified revenue source is available for repayment.
-The Finance Director shall prepare 12 an analytical review for this purpose prior to the issuance of any debt.
-13 - J. Credit enhancements shall be considered with a cost/benefit analysis for each long-term 14 bond issue.
-15 - K. Reserve accounts shall be maintained as required by bond ordinances and where 16 deemed advisable by the City Council.
-Debt service reserves shall conform to IRS 17 arbitrage regulations.
-18
+Open Space and Park facilities: 2.5% of assessed valuation - I. No debt shall be issued for which the City is not confident that a sufficient, specifically identified revenue source is available for repayment.
+The Finance Director shall prepare an analytical review for this purpose prior to the issuance of any debt. - J. Credit enhancements shall be considered with a cost/benefit analysis for each long-term bond issue.

+K. Reserve accounts shall be maintained as required by bond ordinances and where deemed advisable by the City Council.
+Debt service reserves shall conform to IRS arbitrage regulations.

-Capital Funds: General 14.
-19
+14. Capital Funds: General